 San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

-This tiny town is the ultimate destination for all things gaucho, history, and tradition.
+This small town is the ultimate destination for all things gaucho, history, and tradition.

 And while most come for the day, you won’t regret staying for a few days if you have the time.